mckfarm/metagenomics/README.md

 2) Trim sequences to a certain length using [**fastx toolkit**](http://hannonlab.cshl.edu/fastx_toolkit/), convert from fq to fa if needed
 - Available as a Quest module, load it in using `module load fastx_toolkit/0.0.14`
+- There are definitely other programs available to do this step, but this is integrated nicely into Quest

 3)  Assemble metagenome DNA raw reads to contigs using [**IDBA**](https://github.com/loneknightpy/idba), [**metaSPAdes**](https://github.com/ablab/spades) (part of the SPAdes package), or [**megahit**](https://github.com/voutcn/megahit)
 - IDBA is available as a Quest module, load it in using `module load idba/2016_12`
-- metaSPAdes is installed in the group Quest node and requires far more memory
+- metaSPAdes is installed in the group Quest node and requires far more memory, so much so that it may exceed Quest job limits.
+I've only used IDBA, but you may need to contact Quest support and request access to a larger memory node if you choose to use metaSPAdes
-- **add coassembly info and update script**
+- Samples from the same reactor taken from multiple dates can be coassembled or assembled individually.
+[Coassembly](https://astrobiomike.github.io/metagenomics/metagen_anvio#what-is-a-co-assembly) essentially means using all available sequencing data to produce one reference assembly.
+This approach can improve the robustness of the assembly, but it may not be appropriate if the microbial communities are very different from one sampling date to another.
+There are no hard and fast rules to decide when to coassemble, so it may be best to coassemble and individually assemble, then compare results and make a subjective decision after the binning step.
+I've included scripts for coassembly and individual assembly in the scripts folder.

 4) Evaluate assembly results with [**quast**](http://quast.sourceforge.net/)
 - QUAST is installed locally in the group node
-- Make sure to load in these dependencies
-&nbsp;&nbsp;`module load python/anaconda3.6`
+- Make sure to load in these dependencies in your script &nbsp;&nbsp;`module load python/anaconda3.6`
 &nbsp;&nbsp;`module load boost/1.56.0`